Battle of the Coral Sea: Tulagi

 Early on 3 May, Shima's force arrived off Tulagi and began disembarking the naval troops to occupy the island.
 Tulagi was undefended: the small garrison of Australian commandos and a Royal Australian Air Force reconnaissance unit evacuated just before Shima's arrival.
 The Japanese forces immediately began construction of a seaplane and communications base.
 Aircraft from Shōhō covered the landings until early afternoon, when Gotō's force turned towards Bougainville to refuel in preparation to support the landings at Port Moresby.

 At 17:00 on 3 May, Fletcher was notified that the Japanese Tulagi invasion force had been sighted the day before, approaching the southern Solomons.
 Unknown to Fletcher, TF 11 completed refueling that morning ahead of schedule and was only 60 nmi east of TF 17, but was unable to communicate its status because of Fletcher's orders to maintain radio silence.
 TF 17 changed course and proceeded at 27 kn towards Guadalcanal to launch airstrikes against the Japanese forces at Tulagi the next morning.

 On 4 May, from a position 100 nmi south of Guadalcanal, a total of 60 aircraft from TF 17 launched three consecutive strikes against Shima's forces off Tulagi.
 Yorktowns aircraft surprised Shima's ships and sank the destroyer and three of the minesweepers, damaged four other ships, and destroyed four seaplanes which were supporting the landings.
-The U.S. lost one torpedo bomber and two fighters in the strikes, but all of the aircrew were eventually rescued.
+The US lost one torpedo bomber and two fighters in the strikes, but all of the aircrew were eventually rescued.
 After recovering its aircraft late in the evening of 4 May, TF 17 retired towards the south.
 In spite of the damage suffered in the carrier strikes, the Japanese continued construction of the seaplane base and began flying reconnaissance missions from Tulagi by 6 May.

 Takagi's Carrier Striking Force was refueling 350 nmi north of Tulagi when it received word of Fletcher's strike on 4 May.
-Takagi terminated refueling, headed southeast, and sent scout planes to search east of the Solomons, believing that the U.S. carriers were in that area.
+Takagi terminated refueling, headed southeast, and sent scout planes to search east of the Solomons, believing the US carriers were in that area.
 Since no Allied ships were in that area, the search planes found nothing.